|Sleeps||Bedrooms||Bath/shower rooms||External||Beach||Pets||Price Band||Leisure Club Membership|

 - * ON REQUEST an additional twin bedroom with ensuite shower room can be made available.
 This is in the eaves of the building with velux windows and a flat screen TV/DVD player with two huge floor cushions - would suit children perfectly.
 The cottage would then be priced as a Group B1

-- Small enclosed patio area with bistro table and 4 chairs along with parking for 2 cars
+- Professionally landscaped enclosed courtyard with patio area with bistro table and 4 chairs, along with parking for 2 cars

 Special features and feel of Flying Ducks